The Home Of Outdoor Living

 If you want to know how to help hedgehogs as summer is coming to an end, it's a good idea to feed them with dry cat food and give them fresh water.
 Never give them milk as it will upset their stomach, and don't feed with mealworms as they cause calcium deficiency leading to weakened bones.

 8. Install a water butt or two

-Water butts are widely available from DIY stores and online and they are easy to install.
+Water butts, or rain barrels as they are also known, are widely available from DIY stores and online and they are easy to install.
 They save money if you are on a water meter and if you put one close to areas of the garden that need a lot of water, they will save you time and energy too as you won't have to carry heavy watering cans for long distances.

 Top tip: Tie an old pair of tights/pantyhose over a downpipe leading to a water butt to filter out any debris.
 Just remember to empty it regularly.

 Learn how to take cuttings of tender perennials such as pelargoniums before you lift and store them in a frost-free greenhouse over winter.